henry2004y/Vlasiator.jl/paper/paper.md

 # Acknowledgements

-We acknowledge support from Lucile Turc during the genesis of this project, and ... for the grant.
+We acknowledge support from Lucile Turc during the genesis of this project.
+Funding for this work is provided by Finnish Institute of Science.

 # References